stolostron/rhacm-docs/console/console.md

 ## Search
 {: #search}

 For Red Hat Advanced Cluster Management for Kubernetes, Search provides visibility into your resources across all your clusters.
-You need to install the `search-prod` chart to use Search.

 **Note:** You can type any text value in the _Search box_ and results include anything with that value from any property, such as a name or namespace.
 For example, if you search for `RedHat`, you can receive results such as `RedHat123`.